mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/11/binauthz.md

 - [Grafeas](https://grafeas.io/) defines an API spec for managing metadata about software resources, such as container images, Virtual Machine (VM) images, JAR files, and scripts.
 You can use Grafeas to define and aggregate information about your project’s components.
 - [Kritis](https://github.com/grafeas/kritis) defines an API for ensuring a deployment is prevented unless the artifact (container image) is conformant to central policy and optionally has the necessary attestations present.

-TODO:
-- Setup your cluster
-- Apply cluster policies
-- See audit logs

 ## Setup your GKE cluster

 ```